-A few organizations had 50/50 fundraising events over the Christmas season.
+A few organizations have 50/50 fundraising events over the Christmas season.
 The PNE and the Fort Langley Jazz Festival‘s draws both continue into January.

-Tickets for the PNE’s Winter 50/50 Lottery are available until January 18th (and its draw is on January 21st).
-You could also buy tickets for the Fort Langley Jazz Festival‘s 50/50 draw up until January 23rd in 2021 (with its draw on January 26th).
-Its jackpot was $3,610 and the winner was Malcolm Aiken who is a local Jazz musician.
+Last year you could also buy tickets for the Fort Langley Jazz Festival‘s 50/50 draw up until January 23rd in 2021 (with its draw on January 26th).
+2022 details are to be confirmed.

 See below for more details about each.